mozilla/zamboni/docs/api/topics/websites.rst

     :type id: int
     :param mobile_url: The site's mobile-specific URL, if it exists.
     :type mobile_url: string|null
+    :param tv_url: The site's TV-specific URL, if it exists.
+    :type tv_url: string|null
     :param name: The site's name, as used on its detail page in Marketplace.
     :type name: string|object
     :param short_name: A shorter representation of the site's name, to be used in the